xregistry/spec/core/spec.md

 OPTIONAL, `*` means the preceding attribute MAY appear zero or more times, and `+` means the preceding attribute MUST appear at least once.
 The presence of the `#` character means the remaining portion of the line is a comment.
-Whitespace in the JSON snippets are used for readability and are not normative.
+Whitespace characters in the JSON snippets are used for readability and are not normative.

 Use of the words `GROUP` and `RESOURCE` are meant to represent the singular form of a Group and Resource type being used.
 While `GROUPs` and `RESOURCEs`